This Jupyter notebook describes the

 --steps (default value 100) specifies the number of calibration steps used by hyperopt to optimize the hyperparameter values.
 I've generally found that around 200 calibration steps is sufficient, but the convergence is already very good after only 100 steps.

-MELO model is actually very fast to train once the hyperparameter values are known, so default behavior is to retrain the model every time it is queried from the CLI.
+MELO model is actually very fast to condition once the hyperparameter values are known, so default behavior is to condition the model every time it is queried from the CLI.
 This ensures that the model predictions are always up to date.

 Once calibrated, the